lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 **Post-Quantum Traditional (PQ/T) hybrid scheme**:
     A multi-algorithm scheme where at least one component algorithm is a post-quantum algorithm and at least one is a traditional algorithm.

+**Protocol Backwards Compatibility**: A property whereby a new feature can be added to a protocol without requiring any changes to the protocol's specification and only minimal changes to its implementations (such as adding new identifiers).
+This is notable because many PQ/T Hybrids require modification of the protocol to make it "hybrid aware", whereas this specification presents as a standalone algorithm and thus can take advantage of existing cryptographic agility mechanisms.

 **SHARED SECRET KEY:**
   A value established between two communicating parties for use as